KingiDE/Rexup/README.md

 ![Rexup README Banner](https://github.com/user-attachments/assets/a6eb8af0-28e4-410f-9fc0-f5436b6efc04)

 Rexup is an tool to automate the creation of backups.
-Every backup consists of paths to existing folders which are then copied into the "Result"-folder.
+Every backup consists of paths to existing files and directories which are then copied into the created backup-directory.
-This one can easily be zipped and safed on an USB-drive or transferred into the cloud.
+This newly created directory can then easily stored on an flash-drive or upload to some cloud-storage.

 ## 💻 Run locally